 THE GRAND MOSQUE OF CORDOBA – EVOLUTION AND INFLUENCE

-Ian Cockburn – Art historian with a BA (Birkbeck College) in art history and an MA (Courtauld Institute of Art) in medieval Spanish art history.
+Ian Cockburn is an art historian with a BA (Birkbeck College) in art history and an MA (Courtauld Institute of Art) in medieval Spanish art history.
 Ian has been lecturing in Spain to customers of his business, Art & Culture Andalucia, since 2014.
-In 2019 he also delivered a paper on Islamic textiles from Al-Andalus to an expert audience of academics at a conference at Madrid Complutense University, gave two lectures at both the V&A and the London Art History Society on textiles and ivories from Al-Andalus, delivered a paper at a Christies Education conference on ‘Recycling Luxury’, and been accepted as an accredited lecturer by The Arts Society.
-In a former life, initially as a Chartered Accountant and subsequently as a business manager in large international IT companies, his work included extensive experience of giving business presentations to large audiences.
+In 2019 he delivered a paper on Islamic textiles from Al-Andalus to an expert audience of academics at a conference at Madrid Complutense University.
+Also, he gave two lectures at both the V&A and the London Art History Society on textiles and ivories from Al-Andalus, delivered a paper at a Christies Education conference on ‘Recycling Luxury’, and been accepted as an accredited lecturer by The Arts Society.
+In a former life, initially as a chartered accountant and then as a business manager in large international IT companies, his work included extensive experience of giving business presentations to large audiences.